Scarlet273/FreeML/README.md

 # Data Science Online Resources

-This list is forked from [FreeML](https://github.com/Shujian2015/FreeML) with additional resources I found during my learning journey.
+This list is modified from [FreeML](https://github.com/Shujian2015/FreeML) with additional resources that I found during studying.
-For more extensive lists, you can check [Github search](https://github.com/search?utf8=%E2%9C%93&q=awesome+machine+learning&type=) or [CS video lectures](https://github.com/Developer-Y/cs-video-courses)

 ***